the-carlisle-group/Abacus/APLSource/DocSource/ObjectReference/DataGridColumn_Object.md

 ## Commentary

-A `DataGridColumn` defines a column in a DataGrid.

-A `DataGridColumn` is created as  plain namespace.
+A `DataGridColumn` is created as a plain namespace.
 There is no `New` function or constructor.

-To create a new `DataGridColumn` object, simply create a new namespace and populate with desired properties:
+To create a new `DataGridColumn` object, simply create a new namespace and populate it with desired properties:

 ~~~
    c←()